Work where your mind matters

 - Institutional Marketing

-The specific skill set for each infrastructure position varies, but all include strong organizational, interpersonal and communication skills, detail orientation, and the desire to work in a team-based environment.
+The specific skill set for each infrastructure position varies, but all include strong organizational, interpersonal and communication skills, attention to detail , and the desire to work in small, close-knit teams.

 - Business Development: documenting and solving problems related to the implementation of complex trading strategies within regulatory rules and under operational and technological constraints